EkaterinaBolotskaya/EQcycle_failure_laws/README.md

 The results obtained in these scripts are part of my Thesis:
 Bolotskaya, E., 2023.
 Effects of fault failure parameterization and bulk rheology on earthquake rupture (Doctoral dissertation, Massachusetts Institute of Technology).

-and a publication in prep.
+and a publication submitted to GJI (E. Bolotskaya, B.H.
+Hager, and J-P. Ampuero; Effects of failure parameterization on pre- and co-seismic earthquake rupture).
 Please contact me if you use EQcycle_failure_laws for your research and would like a citation.

 Release on Zenodo: